swaptacular/swpt_accounts/protocol.rst

    32-bit integer wrapping).

 status_flags : int16
    Account configuration flags.
-Different server implementations may use these flags for different purposes.
-For the lowest bit (bit ``0``) is reserved the meaning "scheduled for deletion".
-If all of the following conditions are met, the account SHOULD be removed from the server's database: 1) the account is scheduled for deletion; 2) there are no prepared transfers awaiting finalization; 3) at least 48 hours have passed since account's creation; 4) it is very unlikely that amount bigger that ``negligible_amount`` will be lost it the account is removed from
+Server implementations may use these flags for different purposes.
+The lowest bit (bit ``0``) is reserved and has the meaning "scheduled for deletion".
+If all of the following conditions are met, the account SHOULD be removed from the server's database: 1) the account is scheduled for deletion; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's creation; 4) it is very unlikely that amount bigger that ``negligible_amount`` will be lost it the account is removed from